Approximate Bayesian Computation with Path Signatures: Introduction

 \section{Introduction}

 Simulation models are an increasingly popular tool in a broad range of scientific disciplines including cosmology \citep{Alsing_2018}, economics \citep{Geanakoplos2012}, and the biological sciences \citep{Christensen2015}.
 A drawback of such models is that, while they are straightforward to sample from, their complexity typically does not allow for explicit evaluation of the associated likelihood function.
-For example, in agent-based economic models, the observable data is often an aggregate quantity of the system, with the states of the individual agents constituting a vast set of latent variables which must be marginalised over.
-Consequently, traditional approaches to statistical inference are infeasible and alternative \gls{lfi} methods are usually adopted.
+Consequently, traditional approaches to statistical inference are infeasible and alternative \gls{lfi} methods are usually adopted. \blfootnote{\textsuperscript{*} Email: \texttt{dyer@maths.ox.ac.uk}}

 Many such approaches have been proposed.
-One of the most widely used \gls{lfi} methods is \gls{abc} \citep{tavare1997inferring, pritchard1999population, beaumont2002approximate}, in which the Bayesian posterior distribution is approximated by sampling parameters $\bth$ from a prior distribution and synthetic datasets $\bx$ from a stochastic simulator, with likelihood denoted $p(\bx \mid \bth)$, and comparing the output $\bx$ with real data $\by$.
-If the simulator output is sufficiently `close' to the observation, then $\bth$ is retained as a sample from the approximate posterior distribution, otherwise it is discarded.
+One of the most widely used \gls{lfi} methods is \gls{abc} \citep{tavare1997inferring, pritchard1999population, beaumont2002approximate}, in which the Bayesian posterior distribution is approximated by sampling parameters $\bth$ from a prior distribution and synthetic datasets $\bx$ from a stochastic simulator -- with likelihood denoted $p(\bx \mid \bth)$ -- and comparing the output $\bx$ with real data $\by$.
+If the simulator output is sufficiently `close' to the observation, then $\bth$ is retained as a sample from the approximate posterior distribution; otherwise, it is discarded.

-However, measuring closeness between model outputs is known to be challenging, particularly for time series data, which can exhibit complex dependency structures and may be multivariate and sampled at irregular time intervals.
+However, measuring closeness between model outputs is known to be challenging.
+This is particularly the case for time series data, which can exhibit complex dependency structures and may be multivariate and sampled at irregular time intervals.
 A common approach is to attempt to distil important features of the data using summary statistics and compare these instead \citep[see e.g.][]{prangle2018handbook}.
 In practice, informative summary statistics are difficult to craft, which presents a trade off---a poor choice can materially bias the algorithm away from the true posterior distribution, yet constructing a sufficiently powerful choice can require substantial domain expertise, problem insight, and costly experimentation \citep[see e.g.][for a recent comparison of methods with and without summaries]{drovandi2021comparison}.
-In other approaches the engineering of summary statistics is bypassed altogether \citep{Bernton2019, Park2016}, though existing methods of this type are generally not suitable for time series models without further adjustment.